arshad-yaseen/monacopilot/README.md

 [OnTyping Demo](https://github.com/user-attachments/assets/22c2ce44-334c-4963-b853-01b890b8e39f)

-If you prefer real-time completions, you can set the `trigger` option to `'onTyping'`.
-This is ideal for those who need immediate or fast completion experiences.
+> **Note:** If you prefer real-time completions, you can set the `trigger` option to `'onTyping'`.
+This may increase the number of requests made to the provider and the cost.
+This is not too costly since most small models are very inexpensive.

 ### External Context